junia3/FaceBlurring/README.md

 ---
 ## 3. Evaluate and Visualize samples
 I created dataset module, and check how the images are labeled with psnr metric(it can be updated later with better metrics).
-You can run dataset example 'after' generate blurred images.
+(Updated 22/08/07 : PSNR, SSIM metrics are available and 'degree' metric is added for defocus blur generation method) You can run dataset example 'after' generate blurred images.
 ```bash
    cd /dataset